bobbyy16/twilio-interview-call/Readme.md

 - Handles the user's input (e.g., pressing 1 to send the interview link via SMS).

-## 📂 Project Structure
+## 📂 Folder Overview

-├── controllers
+- `controllers/`

-│ └── ivrController.js # Logic for handling Twilio API interactions
+  - `twilio.controllers.js`: Logic for handling Twilio API interactions.

-├── routes
+- `routes/`

-│ └── ivrRoutes.js # Defines the routes for initiating calls and IVR responses
+  - `twilio.routes.js`: Defines the routes for initiating calls and IVR responses.

-├── .env # Environment variables (not included in version control) ├── server.js # Main server file to run the Express app └── README.md # This file!
+- `.env`: Environment variables (not included in version control).

+- `server.js`: Main server file to run the Express app.

+- `README.md`: This file!

 ## 🔄 How It Works